$43.24 that never leaves your pocket

 The sober subsidy: how the math actually works

 Alcohol accounts for 21% of total sales at full-service restaurants, according to National Restaurant Association data.
 But at a group dinner where most people are drinking, that percentage climbs dramatically.
-Two cocktails per person at $15 each plus a shared bottle of wine pushes alcohol to 40-60% of the total bill.
+Two cocktails per person at $15 each plus a shared bottle of wine pushes alcohol to 40-60% of the total bill — which is exactly why who pays for the cocktails is the hardest part of the split to get right.

 When someone suggests splitting evenly, the non-drinker absorbs that cost.
 Here’s what that looks like at an actual dinner.